AlmudenaZhou/mlops-student-performance/README.md

 For running this in Windows:
 `make run_integration_tests`

-### CI/CD pipeline
+## CI/CD pipeline

 ## Future steps
 - Migrate Training Pipeline to cloud
 - Deployment of the web service
-- Added to the firts event streaming the web service?
+- Added to the firts event streaming the web service
-- Automatize the training when the data drifs surpasses a treshold
+- Automatize the training when the data drifs surpasses a treshold, instead of only alert
+- Deploy the monitoring module
+- Finish dynamic data ingestion in the monitoring module
+- Finish complete integration between dashboard monitoring and alerts